Research

 SELECTIVE PUBLICATIONS

-Selçuk, E., Gunaydin, G., Ascigil, E., Bayraktaroglu, D., & Ong, D. (in press).
+Selçuk, E., Gunaydin, G., Ascigil, E., Bayraktaroglu, D., & Ong, D. (2024).
 My partner really gets me: Affective reactivity to partner stress predicts greater relationship quality in new couples.
-Journal of Personality and Social Psychology.
+Journal of Personality and Social Psychology, 126, 895–912. pdf

 Jackson, K. L., Luo, J., Willroth, E. C., Ong, A. D., James, B. D., Bennett, D. A., Wilson, R., Mroczek, D. K., & Graham, E. K. (2023).
 Associations between loneliness and cognitive resilience to neuropathology in older adults.
 Journal of Gerontology: Psychological Sciences, 78, 939-947. pdf